 Reminder: Good visuals deserve good audio.
 Even a ₱1,000 speaker upgrade can make a big difference.

-Here’s a rough guide for 2025, based on local availability and price trends:
+Here’s a rough guide based on local availability and price trends:

 Budget (PHP) |